 After 10 to 15 one-second pulses, and several scrape-downs, your garlic and chilies should be pureed.
 Now let's add the scallion and coriander.
 Be sure that you wash all the vegetables well, and trim off the roots and ragged bits.
 Take the plunger out of the feed tube, throw in a scallion and a small handful of coriander, replace the plunger, and use five one-second pulses to chop up the greens, scraping down the sides of the bowl halfway through.

 Now, the tomatoes.
 First, cut them in half lengthwise, then into quarters, and cut off the stem tip.
 Now feed the tomato chunks into the bowl through the feed tube (with the motor off), and process them with three or four one-second pulses.
 Voila!
 Easy salsa, beautifully prepared.
 Pour your masterpiece into a bowl, season with salt to taste, and grab some corn chips!

-For more information on food processors and related topics, check out the links on the next page.
+For more information on food processors and related topics, check out the links below.

 - How Espresso Machines Work